About the Treatment

-Every patient’s acne is unique, and Dr. Booth treats each case that way.
+Every patient’s acne is unique, and dermatology providers at Signature Plastic Surgery and Dermatology treats each case that way.
 It may take a few different approaches to finally get to the bottom of your teenager’s acne, but that’s what we do at Signature Plastic Surgery.

 When is it time to see a dermatologist for acne treatment?

 Acne is very common in teens.
 The question of if or when to see a dermatologist can vary from person to person or family to family.
-But there are some times when you should bring in an expert, such as Dr. Booth at Signature Plastic Surgery.
+But there are some times when you should bring in an expert, such as a dermatologist provider at Signature Plastic Surgery.

 You or your child’s acne should be treated if It Is:

 - Making the person unhappy, overly self-conscious, or uncomfortable